mygithub23/aws-iac-basics/lab_files/terraform_lab/iac_aws_tf_basics_instructions.md

 | #2    | Clone the repo by running the following in CloudShell: `git clone https://SOMETHINGorOther' | The repo is copied into a new folder in your CloudShell directory. |
 | #3    | In CloudShell, run: <ul><li>`cd [THE DIR NAME]`</li><li>`cat main.tf`</li></ul> | The template is written to the screen. |

-> ### Reading the template file
-> In the output of the file main.tf notice that:
-> - The `required_providers` is set to 'hashicorp/aws.'
-This will pull what we need to deploy resources to the AWS Cloud infrastructure.
->     - The `required_version` says we want to use only provider versions greater than 0.14.9.
-This can be a significant consideration should Hashicorp introduce a change that makes, say, version 0.14 different from a future version that introduces something "breaking changes."
-In this case, we would set the value to a specific value such as `=0.14.9`, so we only use that version.
-> - In the `provider "aws"` the profile is the default (the default profile in your ~/.aws/config).
-We also set the target region to US, Ohio (us-east-2).
->
-> *Now things get interesting.* :thinking:
->
-> - The `resource` section defines an EC2 instance running on a t3.micro instance with three tags.
-Look at the Amazon Machine Image (AMI) value: `data.aws_ami.amazon_linux.id`.
-That tells Terraform to look for a section named `aws_ami` in the file.
-That section will query the AWS infrastructure to get the name of the latest Amazon Linux AMI.
-This section guarantees that we always get the latest version of the Amazon Linux AMI.
->
-> Now that we know what will happen, let's move on.
->

 ### 5. Initialize, format, and validate the template
 | Step    | Instructions    | Result|